 Cats with Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Leukocytes, or white blood cells, in the blood of mammals include neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
 These cells vary with regard to where they are produced, how... read more have abnormal white blood cells, melanocytes (pigment-producing skin cells), and platelets.
 The defect in melanocytes causes a pale coat color.
 White blood cells do not work properly, and platelets do not clump together or separate as they normally should when blood clots are formed or broken down.
 Prolonged bleeding in blue smoke Persian cats occurs after surgery or when a blood sample is taken.

-Von Willebrand’s disease is caused by a defective or deficient von Willebrand’s factor (also called Factor VIII-related antigen).
+Von Willebrand disease is caused by a defective or deficient von Willebrand factor (also called Factor VIII-related antigen).
 It is more common in dogs; however, it has also been reported in cats.
 Von Willebrand factor is necessary for platelets to stick to broken blood vessels; without it, clots cannot form properly.

 Several diseases have been associated with acquired platelet function disorders.
-In 2 studies of cats with lowered numbers of platelets circulating in their blood, up to half had infectious diseases, including feline leukemia, feline infectious peritonitis, feline distemper (panleukopenia), or toxoplasmosis (a disease caused by the protozoan parasite Toxoplasma gondii).
 Acquired defects of the immune system, longterm kidney disease, liver disease, and certain drugs can also cause disorders in platelet function.
 Your veterinarian can diagnose these disorders with blood tests and other tools.

 Ehlers-Danlos syndrome, also known as cutaneous asthenia, is caused by a defect (present at birth) in the development of connective tissue proteins found in skin.
 This causes weak structural support of blood vessels and can result in blood clot formation and easy bruising.
 The disorder has been reported in cats but is rare.
 The most striking sign is loose skin that stretches to a greater than normal degree and tears easily.
 There is no treatment.